Reinventing a Traditional Style for Today’s Homeowner

 You can expect dormer windows on the second floor, gable style roofs, window shutters, a fireplace in the living room, natural wood accents that include exposed beams and wide-plank floors, function-over-form kitchens, apron sinks, vintage furniture, and fabrics that lean toward florals.

 This classic two-story Farmhouse style home features a wide wraparound porch, gable roof, and windows with colorful shutters.
-The home has four bedrooms – three on the second floor – a family room, basement, and spacious kitchen with a breakfast bar and built-in table in the cook top island(Plan #109-1093).
+The home has four bedrooms – three on the second floor – a family room, a basement, and a spacious kitchen with a breakfast bar and built-in table on the cooktop island(Plan #109-1093).

 The Modern Farmhouse style is a sophisticated version of the classic design that effortlessly blends the rustic and the industrial.
 It takes the beautiful simplicity and cozy vibe of the traditional farmhouse and elevates it to fit contemporary living and needs.

 The style – while remarkably like the classic farmhouse – has a more open floor plan and larger windows.
 It features smooth lines, natural textures, and modern accents like stainless-steel appliances, granite countertops, and sleek lighting.
 Neutral color schemes are dominant, but bright and bold tones are also mixed in occasionally.

 And where traditional farmhouses were typically two or 1.5 stories – with living areas downstairs and sleeping areas upstairs – it's not unusual to find a single-story home in the Modern Farmhouse style.
 It's also quite the trend to have the master suite on the first floor – even with new 1.5 or two-story Farmhouse plans.